MrGreyfun/Local-Code-Interpreter/README.md

     - `gpt-3.5-turbo-0613`
     - `gpt-4-0613`

     Older versions of the models will not work.
-Make sure you select one of these models for successful execution.

     For Azure OpenAI service users:
     - Set the `model_name` as your deployment name.